Information for incoming students

 Exchange students

 Exchange students are those registered at a university with which the University of Tartu has an exchange agreement.
 To apply, students must be nominated by their home university prior to entrance.
+More information about the process of applying as an exchange student can be found here.

 Visiting students

 When there is no bilateral exchange agreement between the University of Tartu and the student’s home university, students can register for study-units at the University on a tuition fee basis for a period of either one semester or one full academic year, providing the applicant is a registered student of another university.
+More information about the process of applying as free-mover can be found here.

 Academic calendar